Purchase, New York: Colleges and universities

-Purchase is home to the State University of New York at Purchase and Manhattanville College, as well as the Westchester Campus of Fordham University, a private liberal arts college.
+Purchase is home to the State University of New York at Purchase and Manhattanville University, as well as the Westchester Campus of Fordham University, a private Jesuit research university.
 Keio University also operates a high school named Keio Academy of New York.

 Media and culture

 Purchase is known for the Purchase Community House (PCH), home of the Purchase Day Camp (PDC).
 It also runs after-school activities during the rest of the year.
 On the PCH property, there are four pools and numerous playing fields.
 The Purchase Free Library is also located on the PCH property.

 The Donald M. Kendall Sculpture Gardens at the PepsiCo headquarters and the Neuberger Museum of Art at Purchase College are two significant art collections found in the community.

 During the 1980s, the city hosted the festival Pepsico Summerfare, known for their opera productions which included Benjamin Britten's Noye's Fludde (1981–84), David Eaton's The Cry of Clytaemnestra (1982), and Peter Sellars's Little Mahagonny/Cantata 60: Conversations with Fear and Hope After Death (1985), Peter Sellars's productions of Mozart's Così fan tutte (1986), Don Giovanni (1987) and Le nozze di Figaro (1988).
 Now, SUNY produces two operas each year.

+The first annual meeting of the North American Vexillological Association was hosted in Purchase.